 c) consultation with the owner or occupier of the property conducted under section 78G(3) of the Environmental Protection Act 1990 before the service of a remediation notice

-Details of any of the above information will be published here.
-If no details are provided this means there are no notices, decisions, entries or consultations.
+We'll publish details of any of the above here.
+If no details are published, it means there are no notices, decisions, entries, or consultations.

 The law on contaminated land

-Middlesbrough Council has a duty to inspect all land within our area to see if it's contaminated.
-We look to see whether, as a result of substances in, on or under the land, there is a 'significant possibility of significant harm' (SPOSH).
+We have a duty to inspect all land within our area to see if it's contaminated.
+We look to see whether, as a result of substances in, on, or under the land, there is a 'significant possibility of significant harm' (SPOSH).
 We have legal powers to clean up contaminated land.

-For full details of what we do and how we do it, read our Contaminated Land Strategy.
+Full details of what we do and how we do it are available in our contaminated land strategy.

 Part 2A of the Environmental Protection Act (EPA) 1990, which provided a legal definition of contaminated land, was revised under the Contaminated Land (England) (Amendment) Regulations 2012.
 Read more about the amendment to contaminated land guidance.

-We have a great deal of information about past land use and land contamination.
-You can contact us to discuss your specific requirements, but there may be a charge for providing some information.
-This is an administration charge and covers the time spent researching enquiries.
+We hold a lot of information about past land use and land contamination.
+Please contact us to discuss your specific requirements.
+There may be an administration charge for providing some information, which covers the time spent researching enquiries.

 To make an enquiry, please contact: